 - Apply for financial aid (www.fafsa.gov)

 - Learn more about SUNY Oswego

 - Activate your Laker NetID (to access email and other online services www.oswego.edu/email)

 - Complete your Health History and Immunization form

 - Attend orientation and confirm your classes

-- Submit final transcripts
+- Submit final transcript(s): High School and/or College

 We strongly encourage you to visit our campus and meet our students, faculty and staff.
 We have various campus visit options available, including student-guided tours accompanied by individual appointments or group information sessions.
 A virtual tour is also available.
 We look forward to hosting you!

 To reserve a place among our incoming class, you must complete the admissions deposit process.
 You can submit the deposit either online (preferred) or via postal service.
 The admissions enrollment form which was enclosed within your acceptance packet will provide your User ID and Password needed for the online process.
 To submit the deposit through the mail, simply return the Admissions Enrollment Form with your deposit in the envelope provided to our Student Accounts office.

 To indicate your intent to enroll at SUNY Oswego, you must submit a deposit by May 1 or the date indicated in your acceptance letter (whichever is later).
 Unless instructed otherwise, if you plan to live on campus, your deposit is $200; if you do not intend to live on campus, your deposit is $100.
 Additional information concerning billing can be found through Student Accounts and our housing policy online here.